Iepoev/Thesis/paper/source/07_medische_context.md

 ## Fitheid

 ### Hoe manifesteert fitheid zichzelf TODO
- - Heart rate variability and aerobic fitness
- - Post-exercise heart-rate recovery correlates to resting heart-rate variability in healthy men
- - Heart rate recovery fast-to-slow phase transition: Influence of physical fitness and exercise intensity
+ x Heart rate variability and aerobic fitness x Post-exercise heart-rate recovery correlates to resting heart-rate variability in healthy men x Heart rate recovery fast-to-slow phase transition: Influence of physical fitness and exercise intensity x Resting heart rate variability and heart rate recovery after submaximal exercise
- - Recovery and performance in sport: Consensus statement
- - The development of functional overreaching is associated with a faster heart rate recovery in endurance athletes
- - Resting heart rate variability and heart rate recovery after submaximal exercise

 We onderzoeken het verschil tussen een fitte persoon en een onfitte persoon op fysiologisch vlak, en trekken conclusies over wat wel en niet relevant is voor ons programma

+#### Baeke Score

+#### VO2 Max

+#### Aerobic capacity

+Distinctie tussen fitheid en cardiovascular health, intrisiek gelinkt maar gezondheid != fysieke capaciteit

+In this sense, it has been demonstrated that high- intensity exercises delay both parasympathetic reactivation and sympathetic withdrawal [@Bartels2018]

+HRRPT was higher in HI than MI, confirming a slower cardiac autonomic recovery after a high- intensity exercise.
+On the other hand, there was no difference in HRRFP between HI and MI, and HRRSP was increased in HI compared with MI, which diverge from the study’s hypothesis [@Bartels2018]

+The normalized analysis also reveals that HRRFP accounts for almost all of the HR decay seen in MI session (≈ 98%), remaining only a minor portion of the decay for HRRSP (≈ 2%).
+On the other hand, slightly different contributions are observed in HI session (91% and 9%).
+For these reasons, percentage values of HRRFP and HRRSP might provide complementary information when comparing different exer- cise intensities.  [@Bartels2018]

+The main finding of this research is that habitual aerobic exercise appears to play a role in the maintenance of augmented HRV in active men when compared with age- and weight-matched sedentary control subjects. [@DeMeersman]

 Heart rate kinetics: .
 Because ofthe existence ofthe slow component, there is a wide range of exercise intensities (which depend on the physical condition ofthe individual) for which a steady state in the heart rate values cannot be attained.
 As the slow component is linked to the process of fatigue, the higher the intensity that can be sustained in the absence of slow component, the better the prospects for endurance.
 Endurance training will have the ef- fect of elevating the value oflactate threshold ofan individual and thus eliminate the slow com- ponent for some exercise intensities.
 This way exercise intensities which were initially severe for the particular person might become heavy or even moderate following training

+geen significante correlatie tussen HRR en HRV [@Esco2010] [@Molina2016] [@Esco2010]

+HRR (vooral de fast phase) correleert met parasympathetic modulation [@Danieli2014]

+HRV correleert met VO2, betere stats voor hoge (cardiovasculaire) fitness [@Buchheit2006]

+We found that HRR was statistically significantly faster in athletes than in controls at all examination time points (p\0.05).[@Danieli2014]

+HF, SDNN and RMSSD were statisti- cally significantly higher in athletes than in controls (p\0.05), but other resting HRV parameters were not statistically different between groups [@Danieli2014]

+HRR correleert met Baeke score, snellere recovery voor "getrained (hogere training load)/meer spieren" [@Buchheit2006]

+In this current opinion, we suggest that longitudinal monitoring is required to understand each athlete’s optimal HRV to R–R interval fingerprint (i.e., Fig. 3).
+The possible indices ofHRV that are practically useful for monitoring training status in elite ath- letes include weekly and 7-day rolling averaged Ln rMSSD, and the Ln rMSSD to R–R interval ratio, using the individual SWC to represent a meaningful change in fatigue and/or fitness [1].
+Further, weencourage practitioners to use just one HRV index for analysis; research suggests Ln rMSSD pro- vides the most reliable and practically applicable measure for day-to-day monitoring.
+In the case of elite athletes, increasing HRV values (as competition approaches) may be a sign ofpositive adaptation and/or coping with training load, while reductions in HRV in the week/days before pinnacle events may represent increasing freshness and readiness to perform. [@Plews2013]

 ### Hoe wordt fitheid getrained TODO
  - Recovery and performance in sport: Consensus statement